Concise and Effective Network for 3D Human Modeling from Orthogonal Silhouettes: Introduction

 To solve this problem, some researchers considered to establish the mapping between silhouettes and 3D models in a parametric representation in their shape space.
 They attempt to learn the mapping from handcrafted features by integrating linear~\cite{xi2007data,dibra2016shape} or non-linear~\cite{chen2009learning, boisvert2013three} projection.
 However, these approaches based on handcrafted features are not robust enough for input from real applications.
 Different from handcrafted features, \textit{convolutional neural network} (CNN) can make an end-to-end process to automatically extract features from a training dataset, which have embedded the application-oriented knowledge.
-Recently, researchers have made significant progress on CNN-based 3D human shape estimation from silhouette images (ref.~\cite{dibra2016hs,dibra2017human,ji2019human}).
+Recently, researchers have made significant progress on CNN-based 3D human shape estimation from silhouette images \revise{ref.~}{}\cite{dibra2016hs,dibra2017human,ji2019human}.
 They use CNN to learn the non-linear mapping function between silhouettes images and the shape space of human bodies.
 The input silhouettes images represent the region with human body and the background as binary images, which contains a lot redundant information.
-Directly learning features from binary images {is less efficient as the meaningful information -- i.e., silhouettes are inherently sparse~\cite{2017Submanifold}.} To achieve an estimation with high accuracy, a large number of parameters will be trained in a time-consuming learning process; and it also results in a large memory consumption.
-Here we argue that only points on the silhouettes will be good enough to extract effective features to establish the mapping from orthogonal silhouettes to the shape space of human bodies in a concise network.
+Directly learning features from binary images is less efficient as the meaningful information -- i.e., silhouettes are inherently sparse~\cite{2017Submanifold}.
+To achieve an estimation with high accuracy, a large number of parameters will be trained in a time-consuming learning process; and it also results in a large memory consumption.
+Here we argue that only points on the silhouettes will be good enough to extract effective features to establish the mapping from orthogonal silhouettes to the shape space of human bodies in a concise network. \revise{}{A summary to compare the pros and cons of existing methods is given in Table~\ref{tab:introlimit}}.